 Seeking funding for, and participation in, various grant programs for relief and long-term development projects; and the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

-Our Mission: To provide these to the underserved and assist the ministry of others.
+To provide these to the underserved and assist the ministry of others.

-Our Vision: Serve the needs of others as a compassionate ministry pursuing excellence and quality, and facilitating the movement of donated items to those in need.
+Serve the needs of others as a compassionate ministry pursuing excellence and quality, and facilitating the movement of donated items to those in need.

-Our Goal: To make a difference in the lives of those who do not have clothing and educational supplies and to provide personal hygiene items to those who have experienced a disaster
+To make a difference in the lives of those who do not have clothing and educational supplies and to provide personal hygiene items to those who have experienced a disaster

 Since 1996, more than 400 shipments have been distributed to countries such as Zambia, Ukraine, Papua New Guinea, Jordan, Haiti, El Salvador, Peru, Kyrgyzstan, and many places in the United States.